DUNE-DAQ/runconftools/docs/workflow.md

 ```bash
 rm -rf TempTest
 ```
-As all the changes are not pushed should it be necessary.
+All the changes are safe on remote repositories.

 If all the branches are ok on the operation side, then all is well and we can merge, if not, we need to fix the merge request.

+### Regeneration of the operation branches
-Once the merge is done we just need to recreate the operation branches for the patch, but this time we push to
+Once the merge is done we just need to recreate the operation branches for the patch, but this time we push to branches with the right version.

+Most likely this is an operation done by run coornators.

 ```bash
 mkdir Temp